|

 that Fuengirola entered a new phase, to become a leading tourist centre.

-Please note that these
+Please note these

 photos are copyright of All Spain Accommodation.
-If wishing to copy